lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ```
 </details>

-6. Next, we need to add the `aws-kinesis-agent` to the `services` section of the same resource, directly after line number 420.
+5. Next, we also added the `aws-kinesis-agent` to the `services` section of the same resource, directly after line number 420.
 This will ensure that the service is running:

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>